The conditions listed below are those typically used for the purposes of agricultural land control as it is transacted through the Royal Court.

 (c) unconditional:- the issue of this consent is purely permissive and does not exempt the purchaser from any other statutory controls.
 In particular the permission of the Planning Department may be required before any of the land is considered to be part of the domestic curtilage of the property

 Condition if the land is non-agricultural but worth preserving in its natural state eg. woodland, gorseland, dune etc.

-(d) material changes to this area of (woodland) may be regarded as detrimental to the landscape and you must apply to the Planning Department, South Hill, St Helier, for permission before making any changes.
+(d) material changes to this area of (woodland) may be regarded as detrimental to the landscape and you must apply to the Planning Department for permission before making any changes.